smartdashboard

 # SmartDashboard

 SmartDashboard is an add-on to SmartSim that provides a dashboard to help users understand and monitor their SmartSim experiments in a visual way.
-Configuration, status, and logs are available for all launched entities within an experiment for easy inspection.
+Configuration, status, and logs are available for all launched entities within an experiment for easy inspection, along with memory and client data per shard for launched orchestrators.

-A ``Telemetry Monitor`` is a background process that is launched along with the experiment
+A ``Telemetry Monitor`` is a background process that is launched alongside the experiment.

-that produces the data displayed by SmartDashboard.
-The ``Telemetry Monitor`` can be disabled by
+It is responsible for generating the data displayed by SmartDashboard.
+The ``Telemetry Monitor`` can be disabled globally by

-adding ``export SMARTSIM_TELEMETRY_ENABLE=0`` as an environment variable.
+adding ``export SMARTSIM_FLAG_TELEMETRY=0`` as an environment variable.
 When disabled, SmartDashboard

-will not display any data.
-To re-enable, set the ``SMARTSIM_TELEMETRY_ENABLE`` environment variable to ``1``
+will not display entity status data.
+To re-enable, set the ``SMARTSIM_FLAG_TELEMETRY`` environment variable to ``1``

-Experiment metadata is also stored in the ``.smartsim`` directory, a hidden folder for internal api use and used by the dashboard.
+Experiment metadata is stored in the ``.smartsim`` directory, a hidden folder used by the internal api and accessed by the dashboard.

-Deletion of the experiment folder will remove all experiment metadata.
+Deletion of the experiment folder will remove all associated metadata.

 ## Installation